Meet Our Team

 Sarah came to Vermont from Missouri to earn her Bachelor of Fine Arts degree in Creative Media at Champlain College.
 Coming from rural roots, living in a community for the first time led her to an interest in community resources and positive youth development.

 Sarah arrived at CHIPS as a VYDC AmeriCorps member before becoming a Program Director for the TeenLine, FriendCHIPS, and QYD Project™ programs.
 Prior to her year of service, she interned and volunteered at various non-profit community arts and youth-related organizations, such as Burlington City Arts Studios and SEABA’s annual Art Hop.
-She currently also engages the community in arts programming at ONE Arts Center and the Howard Center Arts Collective, both in Burlington.
+She currently also engages the community in arts programming at the Howard Center Arts Collective in Burlington.

 Phone: (802) 878 6982 Ext.
 104